kjraywood/rbsys/README.md

-# sysnotes
+# Raywood-Burns System Notes

-System notes written in asciidoctor using customised foundation theme
-Sources (bridgeDoc files) have extension .bdoc Asciidoc files have extension .adoc
+Source of the system notes of Kel Raywood and Shelley Burns using bridgedoc which is just a preprocessor for asciidoctor.

-Processing is controlled via a Makefile
+Processing is controlled via the Makefile which produces static html that is pushed to https://kjraywood.github.io/rbsys
-Output is html

-## Customisations

-Suit bids written as 1C, 1H,  _etc._ are replace with suit symbols.

-Added a "wrapping list".
-Items are defined by @